zer0sense/blog/content/post/media-wiki-docker.md

 ---
-title: "Mediawiki on Docker"
+title: "MediaWiki on Docker"
 date: 2021-01-19T20:21:55+09:00
 Description: "Running MediaWiki with Docker"
 Tags: [Docker,Raspberry Pi,YAML]
 Categories: [Tutorial]
 DisableComments: false
-draft: True
+draft: false
 ---

 I consume a lot of information about technology, and I am horrible about taking notes to reference later.
 This blog is a public manifestation of that.
 I want to share the information I find interesting, and it consolidates a place of reference for me as well.
 I came across MediaWiki, and thought that it would be a great tool for me to self-host and have for all the information I don't find blog worthy.